 Don’t know whether you like your hair in a bun or down?
 Don’t worry; you can have the best of both worlds.
 Just make sure to ask your braider to create a pattern that will let you pull part of your hair up when you need to.

-They say beauty is found in symmetry.
-You might as well apply that theory to goddess braids, too.
+They say beauty is found in symmetry, and you might as well apply that theory to goddess braids, too.
 For a touch of uniqueness, make sure to add an accent box braid on each side.

-Pigtails are always cute.
-But you can give them a modern twist if you don’t commit all the way.
-We’re talking about a half-pigtail-half-down style with flirty tendrils left out in the front.
+Pigtails are always a fun hairstyle, but you can give them a modern twist if you don’t commit all the way.
+We love this half-pigtail, half-down style with tendrils left out in the front.

-Channel your inner Beyoncé with an asymmetrical braid style that screams “Lemonade” vibes.
-Make sure you get your braids done on your favorite selfie side.
-And bonus points if you opt for braids in a light brown or blonde hue.
+Channel your inner Beyoncé with an asymmetrical braid style that screams Lemonade vibes.
+Make sure you get your braids done on your favorite selfie side, and bonus points if you opt for goddess braids in a light brown or blonde hue.

 Skinny Goddess Braids

-Chunky braids might be having a moment right now, but that doesn’t mean you can’t don a few thin ones.
+Chunky braids might be having a moment right now, but that doesn’t mean you can’t don a few thin ones if that's the look you love.
 The other plus side?
 You can sport your hair sans extensions or save a few bucks by not needing so many.

 Take a break from tying your hair back and let your braids fall naturally.
 If you like a romantic look, curl your free ends.
 The texture is extra visible on blonde and other light shades.